CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 An Augmentation item is a tagged item with a set durability and different game effects.
 To craft an Augmented Item, a character must either have an Approved Project Design Card OR they must create one.
 The creation of an Approved Project Design Card takes time based on the items complexity.
 Crafters should discuss their plans with Plot prior to events, and attempts will be tracked on character sheets for open transparency between plot and players.
 Players may use their Research skills and other resources to attempt to speed up the production of a Design Card.
 Plot may ask for a character to Playtest a design prior to approval.
 Final approval for Playtest Design Cards will go to the Player Base Votes at the end of each season.

+If the character has the appropriate skills and an Approved Project Design Card, they may spend the resources listed on the card and 30 minutes of roleplay (acting out the brewing, building, or enchanting) to create the item.

 All Augmented Items will have the following standardized limiting rules.

 - Durability starts 8 and may be no more than 16.